BrBuss/BrBuss/README.md

 ### Hi there 👋
-My name is Bruno Buss and i´m a self-taught web developer who is passionate about technology.
+My name is Bruno Buss and I´m a self-taught web developer who is passionate about technology.
 Living in Portugal and actually looking for a challenge to improve my programming skills.

-- 🔭 I’m currently looking for a job as a front-end web developer
+- 🔭 I’m currently looking for a job as a full-stack web developer
 - 🌱 I’m currently learning React
-- 👯 I’m looking to collaborate on open source projects
+- 👯 I’m looking to collaborate on open source projects in the future

 ### My Stack